Fermat-ORG/fermat-graphic-design/2m-video-script.md-for-devs.md

 ## What is Fermat?

-Fermat is an Open Source Framework for developing P2P Android APPs.
-The framework is crypto currency and digital assets ready.

-It's like Wordpress running on an Android device.
+Fermat is an open source software project that runs on mobile devices.
+This software can run Fermat APPs, which are like mobile APPs except that they run on top of Fermat.

+Technically, Fermat is a Framework, a p2p Network and an Ecosystem of Fermat APPs.
+It is similar to WordPress, since the goal is to easily build mobile apps by everyone.
+There are some differences though.
+Fermat runs on android devices instead of a server.
+It’s also not intended for building web sites, but to build and run Fermat APPs.

 ## Let's look at how it works:

+Fermat has an existing network of developers, designers, academics, and artists working on the project.
+They have laid the initial groundwork in order to build APPs on top of Fermat.

+Fermat APPs use the Fermat p2p Network to exchange information.
+This makes them censorship resistant.

-* Developers build Fermat APPs re-using existing components and adding more components to the pool when needed.
+Developers can build Fermat APPs re-using existing components.
+Usually new Fermat APPs add more components to the pool to be further re-used.

-* Developers own the components they build, meaning that they can attach a _Micro-Use-License_ to each of them to later receive a stream of micro-payments from end users using APPs that needs those components.
+Developers own the components they build, meaning that they can attach a Micro-Use-License to each of them to later receive a stream of micro-payments.
+These micro-payments are generated from end users using APPs that needed those components.

-Fermat already has a network of developers, designers, academics and artists working on the project.

-## What are the advantages of Fermat APPs?
+## What are the advantages of Fermat APPs to developers?

-* The biggest advantage is that you don't have to code it yourself.
-The current network of developers is happy to write the code for you or your company, for free.
+The biggest advantage is that you don't have to code it yourself.
+Currently there is a queue where you can add your proposed project, and if it’s a good fit, it can be coded for free by the current network of developers.

-* Your APP will be P2P meaning that it won't need to go through any third party to exchange information between two devices.
-It can still go to your back-end web services to acces your core systems.
+Your APP will be peer to peer, meaning that it won't need to go through any third party to exchange information between two devices.
+It can still go to your back-end web services to access your core systems.

-* Your APP will easily handle both crypto currency and digital assets.
+Your APP will easily handle both cryptocurrency and digital assets.

-* Your APP can be cloned and re-used with a different look and feel but still going to your back-end services and by doing so, driving more adoption to your business.
+Your APP can be cloned and re-used with a different look and feel but still going to your back-end services.
+By doing so, this will drive more adoption and users to your business.
+The goal is to reach niche audiences globally.

-* Your APP will be open source meaning that anywone can check the code and review it.
+Your APP will be open source meaning that anyone can check the code and review it.

-* Your APP can include for free a number of ready to use functionality just by re-using already built components.
+Your APP can include for free a number of ready to use functionality just by re-using already built components.

-To learn more visit Fermat.org
+If you are interested in joining the Fermat project, or to learn more, please visit Fermat.org